Operator guide

 Related · prove what ran

-Verifysentinel --verify-audit --agent=<id> re-walks the signed trail and returns a single VALID or INVALID verdict for a reviewer.
+Verifyinterpose --verify-audit --agent=<id> re-walks the signed trail and returns a single VALID or INVALID verdict for a reviewer.

-Readsentinel --show-audit --agent=<id> prints the actual signed entries, newest first, redacted to shape not contents by default.
+Readinterpose --show-audit --agent=<id> prints the signed records themselves, newest first, redacted to shape not contents by default.

 See it catch real behavior, live.

-Book a live demo Back to docs
+Book a demo Back to docs